ham2anv/rpg-maps/README.md

   the transition of the zoom effect.
 Defaults: `300ms`, `ease-in-out`.

 ## Credits
-This repository contains map image created by Dyson Logos.
+This repository contains a map image created by Dyson Logos.
 For more great maps for personal or commercial use, visit their site at <https://dysonlogos.blog>.